 As you consider what type of permanent marijuana growing system to set up, you're going hear a lot of talk about hydro-systems and hydroponics.
 The term "hydroponic" liter- ally translates as "water work" and refers to a specific method of metabolism where a plant absorbs all nutrients through a soil-less medium.
 This doesn't necessarily mean all hydroponic plants grow in a glass of water.
 In the last 20 years, advances in hydro- technology have allowed growers to create growing beds out of everything from plastic baskets to blocks of rockwool insulation.

 In order to thrive, a marijuana plant only needs: water, light, oxygen, nutrients, and carbon-dioxide.
 Plopping a seed down in a plot of dirt is the "tries and true" way to meet these demands, but that doesn't mean it's necessarily the most efficient method.
 The main principle behind hydroponic farming is the idea that a plant which does not have to expend energy searching for nutrients in soil will instead allocate those resources to fruit and leaf production.
 Rather than rely on fertilizers to ensure plants have the nutrients they need to thrive in a plot of soil, hydroponic farmers create "nutrient solutions" which are directly applied to the root system itself.
-Download my free marijuana grow bible for more tips about growing marijuana hydroponically.

 Because marijuana plants can use nutrients as soon as they are absorbed, Cannabis often grows extremely fast in soil-less gardens.
 That being said, hydroponic systems require a high level of research, maintenance, and overall investment.
 They can also be more unforgiving of mistakes made while trying to learn how to manage your system.